There's more to tracking your baby's development than logging height and weight. There are a number of other childhood milestones to keep watch for.

-So how can you tell the difference between a child who is just taking his or her time and one who has a true developmental delay?
+So how can you tell the difference between a child who is just taking their time and one who has a true developmental delay?
 According to Marat Zeltsman, DO, of Joe DiMaggio Children's Hospital, a developmental delay is when a child does not reach a milestone by the upper range of normal.
 Even though babies develop at their own pace, he explains, "every child should do certain tasks by a certain age."
 These tasks fall into five main categories:

-Gross motor skills, such as crawling and walking
+- Gross motor skills, such as crawling and walking

-Fine motor skills, such as stacking blocks or coloring
+- Fine motor skills, such as stacking blocks or coloring

-Language skills, including speech and comprehension
+- Language skills, including speech and comprehension

 Using input from the CDC and the American Academy of Pediatrics, WebMD compiled a rough timeline of milestones in the above areas.
 Remember, a child can stray from this timeline and still be within the range of normal, but it's best to discuss any concerns with your pediatrician.

 |2 Months||Smiles at the sound of your voice and follows you with their eyes as you move around a room|

 |3 Months||Raises head and chest when lying on stomach

 Smiles at other people

 |4 Months||Babbles, laughs, and tries to imitate sounds; holds head steady|